gastrodon/ifunny-python/README.md

 Read the [docs](https://ifunny.readthedocs.io/en/latest/) for more on that

 # Contributing
-With a pull request would be great
+With a pull request would be great.
+If you want to see the projects progress and goals, there is a public [trello board](https://trello.com/b/EAmTwEbe/ifunny)